Use websites instead of virtual directories in IIS

 What are websites IIS?

-In the context of your portal's URL, websites have a similar function to virtual directories in IIS.
+In IIS, websites fulfill a similar function to virtual directories in connection with the URL of your portal.

-When creating a website in IIS, you can enter the URL, which is used to access the portal in browser, in the "Host name" field.
+When creating a website in the IIS, you specify the URL under which your portal is called up in the browser in the "Hostname" field.

 The website looks like this in the navigation area on the left of IIS: